TKSpectro/cororna-check-in-app/README.md

 Thus, all database related dependencies are only present in this module which prevents the usage of database classes/frameworks in other modules.
 A nice effect of separating the different layers of Clean Architecture with Gradle modules - each single module only references third party frameworks that are absolutely necessary.
-We don't get a single *Über* module that contains everything.
+We don't get a single *Uber* module that contains everything.

 ### app

 Our *frontend* module that contains all UI related stuff.
-ViewModels use our use cases to perform business operations to query/alter data which afterwards will be displayed in our UI.
+ViewModels access use cases to perform business operations like query/alter data.
+The Jetpack Compose UI listens for data changes and automatically reflects all updates.

-## Static Analysis

-### detekt & klint
+## Static Analysis with detekt & klint

 Run `detekt` Gradle target to run a static code analysis and generate a report that contains for example code smells and complexity data based on lines of code, cyclomatic complexity and amount